ztimmons/dsc-simple-linear-regression-houston-ds-060319/README.md

 # Simple Linear Regression

 ## Introduction
-Regression analysis is usually the first real "learning" algorithm that aspiring data scientists will come across.
-It is one of the simplest algorithms to master, however,  still requires some mathematical and statistical understanding of the underlying regression process.
+Regression analysis is often the first real "learning algorithm" that aspiring data scientists will come across.
+It is one of the simplest algorithms to master, but it still requires some mathematical and statistical understanding of the underlying regression process.
 This lesson will introduce you to regression process based on the statistical ideas we have discovered so far.

 ## Objectives
 You will be able to: